-Perf is most useful when the CPU being probed runs at 100% utilization, so we can identify large chunks of execution time used by particular functions.
+Perf` is most useful when the CPU being probed runs at 100% utilization so that you can identify large chunks of execution time used by particular functions.

 Note that due to polling, Scylla will easily drive CPUs to 100% even when it is not bottlenecked.
-It will spin (poll) for some time waiting for new requests.
-This tends to show in the perf reports as functions related to polling having high CPU time.
+It will spin (poll) for some time, waiting for new requests.
+It tends to show in the perf reports as functions related to polling having high CPU time.

-Perf can also be a useful tool when we suspect that something that shouldn’t be running, is running.
+Perf can also be a useful tool when you suspect that something that shouldn’t be running is running.
 One example is systems with very high

 reactor_utilization (indicating non-polling work), where the Linux view of

 system CPU utilization is also high.
-This indicates that the Linux Kernel, and not Scylla, is the main user of CPU, so additional investigation is needed.
+It indicates that the Linux Kernel, not Scylla, is the main user of the CPU, so additional investigation is needed.

 Perf top shows a point-in-time view of the system.
-The figure below is a result of running
+The figure below shows the result of running

-Perf can generate callgraphs as well.
-They are useful when we want to understand the complete call chain that results in a function being called.
-We can add
+Perf can generate callgraphs.
+They are useful when you want to understand the complete call chain that results in a function being called.
+You can add

---call-graph=dwarf -F 99 to any recording command, like
+--call-graph=dwarf -F 99 to any recording command, such as

 perf top or